psn2706/conways-game-of-life/README.md

 * start/pause the game
 * save the current field as a snapshot
 * create a custom brush pattern and draw with it (also you can save your patterns)
+* create a brush pattern by PNG image
 * change
   * color of brush (different colors are mixed during the game)
   * the scale